 - Greg Duncan, PhD – Distinguished Professor, School of Education and Departments of Economics and Psychology and Social Behavior, University of California at Irvine; Chair, National Academies of Sciences Committee on Building an Agenda to Reduce the Number of Children in Poverty by Half in 10 Years

 - Janet Froetscher – President, J.B. and M.K.
 Pritzker Family Foundation; former CEO of Special Olympics International

-- Janis Gonzales, MD – Bureau Chief and Medical Director for the Family Health Bureau, New Mexico Department of Health; Title V Director, New Mexico
+- Janis Gonzales, MD – Chief Health Officer, Office of the Secretary, New Mexico Early Childhood Education & Care Department; Title V Director, New Mexico

 - A.J.
 Griffin – Director of Government and Community Affairs, Paycom; former Senator and Chair of the Appropriations Subcommittee on Human Services, Oklahoma State Senate

 - Thomas Hedrick – Director of Dillon Joyce Ltd; former CEO, AVANCE Inc.; former Fellow, Harvard Advanced Leadership Initiative; former Sr. Partner, McKinsey and Co.

 - Iheoma Iruka, PhD – Program Director for Racial Equity and Research Professor, Frank Porter Graham Child Development Institute, University of North Carolina

 - Brenda Jones Harden, PhD – Alison Richman Professor of Children and Families, University of Maryland School of Social Work; Vice President of the Board, Zero to Three

 - Ruth Kagi – former Representative and Chair of the Early Learning and Human Services Committee, Washington State House of Representatives